jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

-<h3 align='center'>Comparing Workflow of Student applicant and Issue </h3>
+<h3 align='center'>Presentation of souvenir </h3>
-<p align="justify">Today I am comparing the workflow of Student applicant and Issue.
-And Finding that we can use multiple Workflow for the system.</p>
+<p align="justify">Today My mates gave presentation to all juniors.
+They showed us all the requirements, specification and overall workflow of the project and what is the required output.</p>

 <!---------------------------------------------------------------------------------------------------------------------------->